By Reid Wellock of FifthWall Solutions and Dustin Bolander of Clear Guidance Partners – updated May 4, 2022

 5. Do You Have Cybersecurity Training for Your Employees?

 Cybersecurity Training is not a nice-to-have company policy anymore.
 Cybersecurity Training is often required for all users on your network to learn how to spot phishing emails.

 As published on NerdOnsite.com — training helps employees to look out for scams like these:

 Here are a few things the IT department should train your employees to be on the look-out for:

-The top industries that are most vulnerable to cyber-attacks in 2021 are:
+The top industries that are most targeted vulnerable to cyber-attacks are:

 Law firms historically disregard cybersecurity.
 According to a cybersecurity survey in the ABA Techreport 2020, only 43% of respondents use file encryption, 39% use email encryption, and 26% use whole/full disk encryption.
 Clear Guidance Partners works with a diverse set of firms ranging in size with a variety of practice areas helping firms with the right solution to meet the challenges of today’s cybercriminals head-on.

 “It’s time to get back to the basics of managing cyber risk” said Diane Templin, Manager of Insurance Operations at Fifthwall Solutions.
 “When we are working with insurance agents on behalf of their client — whether a local school district, a law firm, or a manufacturer — the disparity of requirements versus what they have to date always requires getting a Managed Service Provider on board.”

 MFA is required and is a significant stumbling block for schools because of the increase in remote learning during COVID-19.
 A dedicated MSP or MSSP team can help any internal team get over this obstacle.